JBRC-ph/EmpowermentTechnologies/introduction-to-version-control-with-git-and-github.md

 ### Project Overview

 You have been recently hired as the web developer for ACME Corporation.
 Your first task is to create a brochure web site - a static web site where they can let potential customers know more about their products.
-For the initial release, you will a web site with:
+For the initial release, you will build a web site with:

 - A home page that describes the company and lists their two most popular products:
   - ACME Giant Rubber Band